mjs/imapclient/doc/src/contributing.rst

 official repository on Github, make changes in a branch in your personal fork and then submit a pull request.

-Discussion on the mailing list before undertaking development is highly encouraged for potentially major changes.
+Discussion `on Github`_ before undertaking development is highly encouraged for potentially major changes.

 Although not essential, it will make the project maintainers much happier if change submissions include appropriate updates to unit